7. Follow-along: Using `@defer`

 Follow-along: Using @defer

-The has this built-in capability to handle s in a query that resolve more slowly than the rest.
-Using the @defer , we can specify which s to defer—meaning that our query doesn't have to wait on the slowest pieces before it can return some data.
+The has this built-in capability to handle in a that resolve more slowly than the rest.
+Using the @defer , we can specify which to defer—meaning that our doesn't have to wait on the slowest pieces before it can return some data.

-🎯 Goal: Improve an 's response time by using @defer.
+🎯 Goal: Improve the client experience by using @defer.

 To be deferred, a needs to meet one of the following requirements: